 Is there something for kids to do?

 We have clowns, face painting, crafts, a rock climbing wall and more.
 Best of all, it’s free.
-The Kids Zone is located on Larkspur, south of El Paseo.
+The Kids Zone is located on Larkspur, north of El Paseo.

 How about adults?